 It is the very truth of God and not the invention of any man

-What people believe should have a profound impact on the way in which they live their lives.
-For some religions, their faith has a direct impact on the food they eat, their daily schedule (stopping to pray at particular points in the day), who they marry, what career they might take on, etc. This isn’t a question of fanticism – but of authentic witness to one’s faith.
+What people believe has a profound impact on the way in which they live their lives.
+For some religions, their faith has a direct impact on the food they eat, their daily schedule (stopping to pray at specific moments each day), who they marry, what career they might take on, etc. This isn’t a question of fanaticism – but of authentic witness to one’s faith.
 If someone professes to be of a certain faith without believing and living those things which are meant to make their faith distinctive, they are missing the point.

 Let the Creed be like a mirror for you.
 Look at yourself in it to see whether you really believe all that you claim to believe.
 And rejoice every day in your faith. -St. Augustine